DanielaIvanova/simple_blockchain/README.md

 ```

 #### **Starting the application**
-Start the application in interactive Elixir mode
+Start the application in interactive Elixir mode:
 ```
 iex -S mix
 ```